simonchu47/CarND-Vehicle-Detection/writeup.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in lines # through # of the file called `useful_functions.py`.
+The code for this step is contained in lines 33 through 50 of the file called `useful_functions.py`.
+The `skimage.feature.hog` function is used to extract HOG features after the image is converted to the desired color space.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: